Shubham-Kr-Shaw/Books_and_study_materials/Interview Questions and answers-.md

 **4. Not suitable for large datasets:** If the data size is large, then one single Tree may grow complex and lead to overfitting.
 So in this case, we should use Random Forest instead, an ensemble technique of a single Decision Tree.

-# Notes of today's Project.

-## House Price Prediction Using Multiple Linear Regression

-### Problem Statement

-- Consider a real estate company that has a dataset containing the prices of properties in the Delhi region.
-It wishes to use the data to optimise the sale prices of the properties based on important factors such as area, bedrooms, parking, etc.

-- To identify the variables affecting house prices, e.g. area, number of rooms, bathrooms, etc.

-- To create a linear model that quantitatively relates house prices with variables such as number of rooms, area, number of bathrooms, etc.

-- To know the accuracy of the model, i.e. how well these variables can predict house prices.

-### Data set description

-- Data is collected from https://www.kaggle.com/ashydv/housing-dataset .

 ## Discuss 'Naive' in a Naive Bayes algorithm?

 - The Naive Bayes Algorithm model is based on the Bayes Theorem.
 It describes the probability of an event.
 It is based on prior knowledge of conditions which might be related to that specific event.